tinymce/tinymce-docs/_includes/configuration/text-color.md

 ```
 ### `color_map`

-This option allows you to specify a map of the text colors that will appear in the grid.
+This option allows specifying a map of the text colors that will appear in the grid.

 **Type:** `Array`